eoli3n/eoli3n.github.io/server/_posts/2020-11-08-nas-project.md

 It is rock solid, as far as host OS support the module nativly.

 BSD systems have the best [ZFS support](https://github.com/eoli3n/archiso-zfs), it is included in the kernel.
 FreeNAS is great on the paper:
 - provides a [Web UI](https://www.freenas.org/about/screenshots/)
 - based on [FreeBSD](https://www.unixsheikh.com/articles/why-you-should-migrate-everything-from-linux-to-bsd.html)
 - nativly support [virtualisation](https://www.freenas.org/about/screenshots/) as docker containers run on [RancherOS](https://rancher.com/docs/os/v1.x/en/)
 Sadly, it suffers of a pretty bad reputation concerning its stability, and hard OS upgrades, confirmed by my tests on a VM.

 FreeBSD would be the next Gold choice, but Docker is [currently broken](https://wiki.freebsd.org/Docker), and I don't trust the Linux Compatibility Layer.
-Using jails with [iocage](https://github.com/iocage/iocage) or [bastille](https://github.com/BastilleBSD/bastille) which support templates, but everything needs to be done manually while docker provides a huge images catalog on [hub.docker.com](https://hub.docker.com/).
+There are jails with [iocage](https://github.com/iocage/iocage) or [bastille](https://github.com/BastilleBSD/bastille) which support templates, but everything needs to be done manually while docker provides a huge images catalog on [hub.docker.com](https://hub.docker.com/).

-Consedering Linux world, Archlinux could be a great choice, it is my main OS and i worked on ZFS archlinux install.
+In Linux world, Archlinux could be a great choice, it is my main OS and I worked on ZFS archlinux install.
 Rolling upgrades are also less stressful than release upgrades but ZFS isn't supported defaultly and its the primary purpose of the NAS.

 The only Linux distro which supports ZFS nativly is Ubuntu since 20.04 LTS !
 It has a server version, and I trust Caninical after many years maintaning 800 Ubuntu desktop clients.
 It seems to be the [best of two worlds](https://www.reddit.com/r/zfs/comments/hd58hv/vanilla_zfs_on_ubuntu_for_nas_server_better_than/), a solid storage management with ZFS, and native possibility of using Docker or Podman containers.